aframevr/aframe-site/src/_posts/hands-on-i.md

   2. With the help of a suction pad, separate the chip from the circuit board.
   3. Carefully place the chip on the table, to avoid ruining the chip pins.

-I chose to implement one step at a time without realistic models in the beginning.
+I started prototyping to implement one step at a time without realistic models in the beginning.
 Once I am able to recreate the complete process, I can think about adding different levels of detail to the demo.

 But before providing specific simulations and behaviors, we need some basic hand-based interaction.

 ## Setting the scene up

-Let’s start looking at the code.
 The first thing I needed was a scene containing all the elements I wanted to work with: the air gun, the suction pad, the chip, the soldering around the chip, and the circuit board.
 Of course I needed a representation of my own hands and some environmental elements such as a sky, a floor and of course a table!

 This is the initial code for the scene: